bfayers/TeslaInventoryTracker/README.md

 # Tesla Tracker - Webhook Bot

 Quick script that can track approved used Tesla's for sale in the UK.
-Written to handle Model 3.
+Written to handle Model 3 originally but should work for all models listed below.

 ## Required settings
 Settings are handled with env vars, in the current state you need these: